 A closet packed full of colorful dresses, an array of high-heeled shoes on shelves, vividly colored flowers: Midori Sato shows us things that every woman yearns to see.
 Yet if we turn our attention to the details of her work, bold brushstrokes and an intentionally uneven paint coating tinge her subject matter with the contours of abstraction.
 This abstraction demonstrates the force of the power that draws the viewer into the picture plane.

 Keisuke Yamamoto was born in 1979 in Tokyo.
 After graduating from the department of Sculpture of Tokyo Zokei University in 2001 he stayed at the university as a research student until 2003.
 In 2018 he graduated from Tokyo University of the Arts’ Graduate School of Fine Arts, majoring in sculpture.
 He currently lives and works in Kanagawa.
 This show at Tomio Koyama Gallery is his sixth solo exhibition, and his major group exhibitions include “VOCA 2008” (2008, The Ueno Royal Museum, Tokyo), “Winter Garden: The Exploration of the Micropop Imagination in Contemporary Japanese Art” (2009, Hara Museum of Contemporary Art, Tokyo, traveled to several international museums), “Twist and Shout: Contemporary Art from Japan” (2009, Bangkok Art and Culture Centre), and “Nostalgia and Fantasy: Imagination and Its Origins in Contemporary Art” (2014, National Museum of Art, Osaka).
 His work is collected by the National Museum of Art, Osaka and international private collections.

 Chisato Yamano was born in 1977 in Osaka, Japan.
-She received an M.F.A. from Kyoto City University of Arts and currently lives and works in Kyoto.
+In 2005, She received an M.F.A. from Kyoto City University of Arts and currently lives and works in Kyoto.
 Apart from solo pieces, she also presents works for everyday general use under the unit name “suna fujita” working with Shohei Fujita.

 Takuya Yokoyama was born in Kanagawa Prefecture in 1973, and graduated from Rikkyo University in the Department of Sociology.
 While a university student, he encountered ceramics through an extra-curricular ceramics club, spent years at Tajimi City Pottery Design and Technical Center after graduated.
 Today he creates ceramic work in Tajimi city, Gifu prefecture.
 He has held numerous solo shows to date in Tokyo, Yokohama, Nagoya and Seoul among others.